skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 nightfall, or they will end up fighting with the town watch or the local soldiers who are now looking for the magistrate.

-As the the soldiers draw near, the party silently retreats into the woods and heads south on foot.
+As the soldiers draw near, the party silently retreats into the woods and heads south on foot.

 # Session 10